docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

   to prevent recognition as an `option list`_ item.

-* Optional `classifiers` may follow the term on the same line, each after an inline " : " (space, colon, space).
+* Optional `classifiers` may follow the term on the same line, each after an inline :literal:`\  : \ ` (space, colon, space).
   Inline markup is parsed in the term line before the classifier delimiters are recognized.
 A delimiter will only be recognized if it appears outside of any inline markup.

 * A `definition` is a block indented relative to the term, and may contain multiple paragraphs and other body elements.
 There may be no